Not All Lenses Are Created As Equals. Let's Look At What Makes A Camer Lens Expensive

 done by experienced human hands and eyes, just like watches.

-Also, batches of hand-produced lenses are considerably smaller than the body assembly lines, which have less human presence – seems to fit logic.
+hand-produced lenses are considerably smaller than the body assembly lines, which have less human presence – seems to fit logic.
 But, these two realities of the production lines have a huge impact on the final cost of the products and I'm quite certain you can guess.

 Research and Development